Make a claim now

 or fill out our contact form

-Thank you Ms. Laura Walton!
+Thank you Oakwood Solicitors!
 For your fast, friendly, and professional service.

 A great service.
 I would strongly recommend Oakwood Solicitors.

-Laura informed me of my rights she was fantastic.
-Laura was very reliable, a good listener, knowledgeable, and very understanding.
+They informed me of my rights and were fantastic.
+Very reliable, a good listeners, knowledgeable, and very understanding.

 - Wendy Callaghan

 Oakwood Solicitors Ltd is able to assist in resolving a wide variety of Litigation and Dispute Resolution matters requiring legal assistance.

 Whether it be simply pointing you in the right direction, or assisting you from start to finish – we are on hand to help.

 What is a property dispute, and what sorts of matters does it include?

 Property disputes take on many forms and can often emerge when you least expect them to.
 More often than not, clients can become embroiled in a dispute having remained blissfully unaware there could be a problem for months, years, or even decades.